Martial Artists in the World

 • Years active: 1970 to 2017

 No other bad guy in the martial art genre is as feared and ferocious as Yang Sze.
 He played the antagonist to two of the most iconic martial artists across generations – Bruce Lee and Jean-Claude Van Damme.
-He excels in Tai Chi, Wing Chun, intimidating people, and crushing bones that put him in the league of the top martial artists the world has ever seen.
+He excels in Tai Chi, Wing Chun, intimidating people, and crushing bones, which puts him in the league of the top martial artists the world has ever seen.
 Not to mention he had a great muscular body, which landed him the Mr. Hong Kong bodybuilding title for 10 years on the trot.

 Body of work